openbridge/airbridge/README.md

   ]
 }
 ```
+## Support
+As an opensource initiative, we are proud to be part of a community that collaborates, shares knowledge, and aids one another.

+### Airbyte Connectors
+If you encounter any issues or have queries related to Airbyte source or destination connectors, you should:

+- **Review Existing Issues**: Before reaching out to the Airbyte community, please take a moment to review the Airbyte GitHub issues.
+That dedicated community has already addressed many common questions and issues.

+- **Engage with Connector Maintainers And Contributors**: If your question or issue pertains to a specific connector, directly engage the respective connector maintainer or contributor on GitHub.
+They possess specialized knowledge about their connector and can provide detailed insights.

 ## Install Python
 Here's a step-by-step guide on how to check if Python is installed and its version, along with instructions for installing Python on macOS, Windows 10+, and Ubuntu Linux: